II Kings 25:24 - Daily Holy Bible Reading

 Disobedience to the Commandments of the One True G-d.

-Reading this book/s alone parallel to the Greek book – New Testament will without a doubt will expose falsehood from the teachings of the Greek book!
+Reading this book/s alone parallel to the Greek book – New Testament will without a doubt expose falsehood from the teachings of the Greek book!

 Try to listen or read from I Kings Chapter 1 to II Kings Chapter 25